renovatebot/renovate/docs/usage/configuration-options.md

 - `maven`
 - `regex`

-Use this field to define the version of a replacement package.
+Use the `replacementVersion` config option to set the version of a replacement package.
 Must be used with `replacementName`.
 For example to replace the npm package `jade` with version `2.0.0` of the package `pug`: